Corentin-Julienne/Born2BeRoot/README.md

 ---
 <br>

-1️⃣ Install Debian OS last stable version on VirtualBox 2️⃣ Create at least two virtual partitions with LVM 3️⃣ Configure UFW to work on port 4242 only
+1️⃣ Install Debian OS last stable version on VirtualBox <br>
+2️⃣ Create at least two virtual partitions with LVM <br>
+3️⃣ Configure UFW to work on port 4242 only <br>
-4️⃣ Setup a strong password policy
+4️⃣ Setup a strong password policy <br>
-5️⃣ Setup a restrictive sudo policy
+5️⃣ Setup a restrictive sudo policy <br>
-6️⃣ Setup a CRON job which display informations about the OS and the hardware (see subject PDF and Bash script below)
+6️⃣ Setup a CRON job which display informations about the OS and the hardware (see subject PDF and Bash script below) <br>

 <br>